Hamstring tendinopathy – A pain in the butt

 What is Proximal Hamstring Tendinopathy?

 We used to call this Hamstring ‘tendinitis’.
-However this gave the misconception of an acute injury that would simply settle down if you gave it rest (and lots of anti-inflammatories), or worse still you could just ‘run through it’ with painkillers without any consequence.
+However this gave the misconception of an acute injury that would simply settle down if you gave it rest (and lots of anti-inflammatory medication), or worse still you could just ‘run through it’ with painkillers without any consequence.

-Proximal hamstring tendon pain is characterised by a gradual onset of deep, localised pain where the hamstring muscles attach on to the pelvis (ischial tuberosities, or ‘sit bones’), sometimes radiating down the back of the thigh.
+Proximal hamstring tendon pain is characterised by a gradual onset of deep, localised pain where the hamstring muscles attach on to the pelvis (ischial tuberosities, or ‘sit bones’), sometimes radiating down the back of the thigh a bit.
 It will feel like it’s at the base of the butt cheek.

 butt cheek